Reducto: The Complete Agentic Document Platform logo

 Dimension Reducto Rossum

-Primary focus API‑first document ingestion and extraction for LLMs; excels on complex layouts, tables, forms, figures across PDFs, spreadsheets, slides.
+Primary focus Complete agentic document platform — Parse, Extract, Split, Edit across 30+ filetypes — for AI teams shipping production AI on messy real-world docs.
 Sources: Document API, Docs overview.
-End‑to‑end intelligent document processing for transactional workflows (AP/AR, POs, logistics) with built‑in orchestration.
+End-to-end intelligent document processing for transactional workflows (AP/AR, POs, logistics) with built-in orchestration.
 Sources: Product, Platform.

 Core approach Hybrid computer vision + VLMs with multi-pass Agentic OCR for error detection/correction; structured, citation-ready chunks and schema-driven JSON.
 Sources: Series A, Elasticsearch guide, Extract overview.
 Proprietary transactional LLM (Aurora) with instant learning, handwriting support, and "zero hallucinations" claims for extraction; human-in-the-loop UI.
 Sources: Aurora press release, Platform.